rperryng/dotfiles/windows.md

 # Windows Setup

-WSL 2 in Windows is finally performant enough to use without pulling my hair out Getting a nice development experience is still a lot of manual work though:
+WSL 2 in Windows is finally performant enough to use without pulling my hair out.

+Getting a nice development experience is still a lot of manual work though:

 1. [Install WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10)